 Company website Cryptocompare.com rating (where AA is highest and F is lowest)

 Bittrex.com BB (up from a "B" on 9/3/19)

 Gemini.com AA (up from an "A" on 9/3/19)

 Paxful.com not reviewed

-These low ratings with the BBB and Sitejabber.com may be explained by the unexpectedly high demand for purchasing cryptocurrencies as of 1/20/18.
+The low ratings in January of 2018 with the BBB and Sitejabber.com may be explained by the unexpectedly high demand for purchasing cryptocurrencies at the time.
 It is understandable that the businesses were not prepared for the volume of customers rapidly signing on to invest in new assets.

 *According to an external source "GDAX was changed to Coinbase Pro in May 2018."
 GDAX.com used to have a D- rating with the BBB.